noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/iam.md

 - uname & pword: for accessing the console
 - access keys: for programmatic access; consists of an access key and a secret key
+  - cli access
+  - local code in a dev env to access AWS account
+  - apps running on compute services
+  - third-party services to access the aws account
+  - apps run outside of AWS
 - mfa: via soft/hardware; requires an additional input to validate a login attempt
   - something you know: e.g. a pin number
   - something you have: e.g. a onetime code from an app/device